PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-07 17:16:47
+Last updated: 2024-04-07 17:17:22
-Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo
+Random Quote: I didn't realize you were small potatoes.
+And to be clear, I am referring to your testicles. - Robin Scherbatsky